-- Keep bags in the car or tie them to the leash, so you'll be prepared when you travel with your pet. - Make use of "pet waste stations" in your neighborhood or local park. - Place bags by the door so you don't forget them. - Talk to your family and friends about stormwater pollution and picking up after their pets!
+- Put bags in the car or tie them to the leash, so you'll be prepared when you travel with your pet. - Place bags by the door so you don't forget them. - Talk to your family and friends about stormwater pollution and picking up after their pets! - Make use of "pet waste stations" in your neighborhood or local park.

-\Source: Metro Water District estimate, derived from 2012 U.S. Pet Ownership and Demographics Source book by American Veterinarian Medical Association.
+^{}Source: 2007 U.S. Pet Ownership and Demographics Source book by American Veterinarian Medical Association.